pateatlau/ts-nodejs/README.md

-# Typescript NodeJs App

-Nodejs with Typescript basic setup
+# NodeJs with Typescript

+## Overview
+Nodejs + Express app with Typescript base setup.
+You can use it as template for any Nodejs project using Typescript.
+You're welcome!